 - Be able to spot the warning signs of self-harm in children and young people, both physical and emotional

 - Consider the effect of myths and stigma on how you approach the topic of self-harm with children and young people

 - Be more equipped to support children and young people to manage their self-harming behaviour

 - Have an awareness of further self-harm support services, apps or websites for children and young people

 The trainer had a real depth of knowledge and openness about the topic and delivered the training in a very sensitive and knowledgeable way.
-They shared appropriate examples and were mindful of the affect it may have on attendees wellbeing.
+They shared appropriate examples and were mindful of the effect it may have on attendees wellbeing.
 I really learnt a lot about the subject.

 Youth professionals only.

 2 hours (can be adapted).

 Contact us by email at [email protected] or call us on 020 3727 3600.

 Cost will be discussed upon enquiry.